ahmedsameh74/e-commerceapp/README.md

 we deploy project in this repo
  > https://github.com/mahmoudramadan0040/EcommerceDeploymentFinal.git
 ### AWS
-we use S3 to store any image or files
+we use S3 to store any image or files <br>

 we use RDS from Database and type is mysql